digitalempireio/wordpress-boilerplate/README.md

 1. Open up your terminal, and ```cd``` to ```/public/wp-content/themes/starter-theme/```.
 2. Install dependencies by running ```npm run bootstrap```.
 3. Run ```npm run develop```.
-This will startup a few watch tasks via Gulp that rebuild stylesheets and scripts as you make changes.
+This will startup a few watch tasks via Gulp that rebuilds stylesheets and scripts as you make changes.
-4. Visit http://localhost:8080/ for BrowerSync goodness.
+4. Visit http://localhost:8080/ for BrowserSync goodness.

 ## How to deploy